lgatto/lgatto.github.io/_posts/2015-04-23-curse-dimensionality.md

 [What to demand from a Scientific Computing Language](http://www.msri.org/summer_schools/556/schedules/4197) (22:50): 'if you have high dimensional data, then almost all the data are outliers'.
-He showed a very elegant piece of python code to illustrate it; below is the R implementation.
+He showed a very elegant piece of python code to illustrate it; below is an R implementation.

 <!--more-->